Rick-Manarauskis/istio.io/content/docs/concepts/traffic-management/index.md

 ### Ingress and egress

-Istio assumes that all traffic entering and leaving the service mesh transits through Envoy proxies.
+Istio assumes that all trafsdadsfic entering and leaving the service mesh transits through Envoy proxies.
 By deploying an Envoy proxy in front of services, you can conduct A/B testing, deploy canary services, etc. for user-facing services.
 Similarly, by routing traffic to external